AnOddDoorKnight/OVSXmlSerializer/Readme.md

 3. `[XmlNamedAs(string name)]` Changes the field name or object name to something else on XML serialization.
 4. `[XmlText]` Assuming that all other fields are attributes or ignored, this will write the primitive value
+5. `[XmlIgnoreEnumerable]` If the object implements enumerable, this ignores the serialization that comes with it.

 Arrays are automatically serialized as if it is an ordinary list or dictionary.